Matias0-git/Matias0-git/README.md

 ---

 ## 🧑‍💻 A Few Fun Facts About Me:
-- **Passionate about Data Science**: I spend a lot of my time experimenting with **machine learning** models, especially in the finance sector.
+- **Passionate about Data Science**: I spend a lot of my time experimenting with **machine learning** models.
-- **Financial Markets Enthusiast**: I'm always diving deep into stock market analysis and **algorithmic trading**.
 - **Lifelong Learner**: Constantly exploring new technologies and optimizing my workflows.

 ---

 ### 📍 Last But Not Least:

 I’m always open to collaboration, so feel free to reach out to me.
-Whether it's for contributing to a project or discussing the latest tech trends in **FinTech**, I'm always excited to connect!
+Whether it's for contributing to a project or discussing the latest tech trends, I'm always excited to connect!

 ---